 Providing you meet the entry criteria and understand each stage of the process, applying for a UAE residency visa doesn’t have to be difficult.

 To ensure that the process runs smoothly and your application is not unnecessarily delayed, it is a good idea to work with a specialist such as Business Incorporation Zone (BIZ) when applying for your UAE visa.

-As well as handling your visa application, BIZ can also assist with the formation of a UAE company and the opening of corporate bank accounts.
+As well as handling your visa application, BIZ can also assist with UAE company formation and the opening of corporate bank accounts.